Learn About Cataracts

-Cataracts begin appearing in individuals around the age of 50 or so (though they can begin to establish themselves even earlier than that).
-Between the ages of 50 and 60, nearly 10% of both men and women in this age bracket have developed cataracts already – and later in life these numbers get even worse.
+Cataracts begin appearing in individuals around the age of 50 or so (although they can begin to establish themselves even earlier than that).
+Between the ages of 50 and 60, nearly 10% of both men and women in this age bracket have developed cataracts, and, later in life, these numbers get even worse.

-Thankfully, cataract treatment options exist today to help save the vision of individuals that would have otherwise had to struggle with this medical condition.
-More than 3.5 million cataract surgery procedures are performed in the US every year, and the overwhelming majority of the surgeries eliminate cataracts completely and restore the vision of these individuals.
+Thankfully, cataract treatment options exist today to help save the vision of individuals who would have otherwise struggled with this medical condition.
+More than 3.5 million cataract surgery procedures are performed in the US each year, and the overwhelming majority of the surgeries completely eliminate cataracts and restore the vision of these individuals.

-Cataracts are essentially a clouding of the lens that covers and protects our eyeballs.
+Cataracts are a clouding of the lens inside the eye.
 Initially, cataract symptoms are only going to present themselves as a bit of clouding in our vision.
-But over time, cataracts have the ability to completely rob us of our ability to see clearly – and in some cases render people legally blind.
+But, over time, cataracts have the ability to completely rob us of our ability to see clearly, and, in some cases, render people legally blind.

-Cataracts can occur independently in one eye or another as well as both, though the condition isn’t communicable.
-It isn’t going to jump from one eye to the other if the second eye hasn’t already begun to develop cataracts in the first place, and it isn’t a medical condition that you can spread to anyone else, either.
+Cataracts can occur independently in one eye or another as well as in both, but the condition isn’t communicable.
+It isn’t going to jump from one eye to the other if the second eye hasn’t already begun to develop cataracts in the first place, and it isn’t a medical condition you can spread to anyone else either.

-The root cause of cataracts has been linked to a breakdown of the proteins that are contained within the lens of our eyes.
-The light that enters into our eyes is reflected through this lens (made up almost entirely of water and protein elements), and over time that light may cause the proteins to breakup and clump together with one another – causing the cataract and the cloudiness.
+The root cause of cataracts has been linked to a breakdown of the proteins contained within the lens of our eyes.
+The light that enters into our eyes is reflected through this lens (made up almost entirely of water and protein elements), and, over time, this light may cause the proteins to breakup and clump together with one another, causing the cataract and the cloudiness.